PrashantSinghGour/JAVA/Practice Codes/readme.txt

-This Folder contains all java practise.
+This Folder contains all java practice Codes.